BeerTrackingSystem/BTS-Web/README.md

 ### Installation
 1. Create database and database-user with grant on that database (name it yourway)
+2. Edit the database name in db_strucuture.sql to your needs
 3. Push the db_structure.sql file into your database.
 All required tables will be created
 4. Configure your webserver your way and set "index.php" as index page and the servername to your domain from which the site will be accessable
 5. Copy all files (except .sql file) into your web-root directory